amira-ttwu/amira-ttwu/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Aloha!
-I'm Tong, a first-year Ph.D. student in the Department of Computer Science at [Virginia Tech](https://www.vt.edu/).I am pursuing my doctorate under the advisement of Prof. [Yan Chen](https://chensivan.github.io/), researching Human-Computer Interaction, Human-AI Interaction and Intelligent Interactive.
-My current focus is on continuous AI and AI assistant technologies to better aid real-world tasks.
-I am passionate about leveraging AI to enhance human-computer collaboration.
+I'm Tong, a Ph.D. student in the Department of Computer Science at [Virginia Tech](https://www.vt.edu/).
+I am pursuing my doctorate under the advisement of Dr. [Hoda Eldardiry](https://people.cs.vt.edu/hdardiry/), researching machine learning, inforamtion extraction and Human-AI collaboration.
+My current focus is on applying machine learning to solve real-world challenges.

 Before joining Virginia Tech, I obtained my M.S. in Information Systems from [Washington University in St. Louis](https://wustl.edu/), and B.S. with double majors in Computer Science and Finance from China Agricultural University in Beijing, China.

 Outside of academics, I enjoy photography and vlogging about my travels and road trips.
-I am passionate about the open road, having driven along Route 1 in California and Route A1A in Florida.
+I am passionate about the open road and new adventure.
 Immersing myself in new scenery informs my understanding on life.
 I aspire to visit every national park in the US someday.